rdkcentral/Thunder/Source/WPEFramework/doc/ControllerPlugin.md

 <a name="property.links"></a>
 ## *links [<sup>property</sup>](#head.Properties)*

-Provides access to the provides active connections details.
+Provides access to the connections list.

 > This property is **read-only**.